btbytes/old_btbytes.github.io/index.md

 return {{Str = expand_hello_world}}
 ```

 Important thing to remember from above snippet:

-Make sure you are "indexing" the functions by the AST element (above, the function `expand_hello_world` is indexed to `Str` AST element type.)
+Make sure you are "indexing" the functions by the AST element (above, the function `expand_hello_world` is indexed to `Str` AST element type). ¶

---

-Data science courses of Dr Michael Guerzhoy at Princeton [SML201](http://guerzhoy.princeton.edu/201s20/) has good intro material based on R.
+Data science courses of Dr Michael Guerzhoy at Princeton [SML201](http://guerzhoy.princeton.edu/201s20/) has good intro material based on R. ¶

---

 Started using [bbedit](https://www.barebones.com/products/bbedit/index.html) more.I even configured the scripts that help me in editing this blog to use bbedit directly.
-I really like (much like Textwrangler's) ability to "Untitled" buffers as a quick way to start writing without worrying about losing them if I close the editor without saving them to a file.
+I really like (much like Textwrangler's) ability to "Untitled" buffers as a quick way to start writing without worrying about losing them if I close the editor without saving them to a file. ¶

 <a href="index.html#interesting" class="tag interesting">interesting</a>
 </div>